Skip to main content

 • stability

-• “After patch 0.3, the game has sometimes very long loading screens before entering a map, and some unexpected gameplay glitches at times.”
+• “After patch 0.3, the game experiences very long loading screens before entering maps and unexpected gameplay glitches at times.”

 • monetization